OpenDataology/website/content/en/docs/components/pipelines/sdk/best-practices.md

 +++
-title = "Best Practices for Designing Components" description = "Designing and writing components for Kubeflow Pipelines" weight = 60
+title = "Best Practices for Designing Components" description = "Designing and writing components for OpenDataology Pipelines" weight = 60

 +++
 {{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
+This guide contains outdated information pertaining to OpenDataology 1.0.
+This guide needs to be updated for OpenDataology 1.1.
 {{% /alert %}}

 This page describes some recommended practices for designing